 Ahead, discover some of our favorite brands that are rooted in Africa’s natural resources.

 Birthed from the Nigerian dialect of Ebira, Epara (meaning to cocoon oneself) is a collection of handcrafted skincare products tailored to treating the skincare needs of women of color.
-A line consists of expertly crafted, scientifically-proven products made with ingredients derived from African soils to repair, pamper and nourish the skin.
+The line consists of expertly crafted, scientifically proven products made with ingredients derived from African soils to repair, pamper, and nourish the skin.

 Hanahana Beauty, founded by Abena Boamah-Acheampong, was created to uplift women of color and uses organic resources provided by the land.
 The all-natural skincare and wellness brand works intimately with Katariga Women's Shea Cooperative in Ghana, combining shea butter with natural oils to smooth and strengthen the skin, leaving everyone who uses the brand's luxurious butter feeling confident and self-assured.

 Standing for simplicity, education, healthy skin, and sustainability, Tatiana Elizabeth set out to modernize skin and bodycare with her brand Skin Buttr.
 Consisting of a gently whipped shea butter at the base, the body products will leave the skin intensely moisturized, while the skincare naturally hydrates, brightens and evens out complexions with a step-by-step system beauty minimalists will appreciate.